Zimbabwe hunter says ruined by Cecil's death, wants charges dropped

 Theo Bronkhorst is accused of failing to stop an illegal hunt when he helped Palmer kill Cecil, a rare black-maned lion, in a case that caused international outrage and put the spotlight on big game hunting in Africa.

-The national parks agency said in July that Bronkhorst could not work as a professional hunter, after cancelling his license.
+The national parks agency said in July that Bronkhorst could not work as a professional hunter, after cancelling his licence.

 “It’s destroyed us, it has destroyed the family, our business,” Bronkhorst told journalists, holding back tears outside the Hwange magistrates court in western Zimbabwe.